davecoll3/GotNoBeans/README.md

 ## Owner Goals
 The store owner has several goals for this site, which are outlined below:
 * Provide an e-commerce site that will appeal to the home brew coffee enthusiast.
-* Showcase a product line that consisting of a range of coffee brewers and accessories.
+* Showcase a product line that consists of a range of coffee brewers and accessories.
 * List store organised events that help generate interest and a community around the business.
 * Educate the user in brewing methods by listing product specific recipes.